ankitmishradev/css-class-builder/README.md

-# Class Builder
+# CSS Class Builder

-A small typescript package built to work with `ReactJS` to shorten manipulation and handling of css classes by combining useful methods and function into one single package.
+A small typescript package built to work with `ReactJS` to shorten manipulation and handling of css classnames by combining useful methods and functions into one single package.

 ## How to use

 ### Installation

-You can install this package to your js or ts project via below command
+You can install the package to your javascript/typescript project, using below command

 ```cmd
 npm i css-class-builder